 Small vs Big Characters

-Small characters are exactly what they sound like—smaller versions of certain hiragana characters.
+Small characters are exactly what they sound like—smaller versions of certain kana characters.
 Here are some examples:

 や ゃ (ya)